heylucasterra/heylucasterra.github.io/src/posts/Nubank/credit-card-design copy.md

 Add social media stuff

 [^1]: Credit is an item of desire in Brazil.
-It enables people to buy more time to pay for things as almost every merchant offers zero interest instalments.
+It enables people to buy more time to pay for things as almost every merchant offers zero interest instalments